Scouts' 30ft high climbing wall stolen

 'Not easy to hide'

-Ian Cliffe, district commissioner of Melton Mowbray Scouts, has told the BBC they had lots of bookings for the climbing wall over the summer - not just with Scout groups but parties and village fetes.
+Mr Cliffe said the group had lots of bookings for the climbing wall over the summer - not just with Scout groups but parties and village fetes.

-The serial number of the wall has been sent to other scout groups in case they are offered a chance to buy it.
+The serial number of the wall was sent to other scout groups in case they were offered a chance to buy it.

-Leicestershire Police has asked anyone who saw the wall being driven away from the campsite or knows where it may be to get in touch.